• Skip to primary navigation

 • Chocolate Chips - this adds even more chocolate flavor and a touch of sweetness.
 We’ll typically use milk chocolate chips, but semi-sweet or bittersweet chocolate will taste great if you want to go for more of a dark chocolate fudge.

-How to Make the Best Hot Fudge Sauce
+How to Make Hot Fudge Sauce

 1. Boil all but the chocolate and vanilla.
 In a large saucepan over medium heat, add the butter, sugar, cocoa powder, karo syrup, and evaporated milk.
 Bring to a rapid boil, stirring constantly, and boil for about 6 minutes.